What Are The Disadvantages Of Google Sites?

 Beyond basic template and theme design editing, Google Sites is also very limited in terms of elements within your website.

-Don’t get me wrong; I love how easily you can integrate other Google Apps into your website, such as Google Maps, Docs, and Forms.
+Don’t get me wrong; I love how easily you can integrate other Google Apps into your website, such as:

-However, you can't add any other advanced widgets, plugins, or tools to enhance functionality.
+However, the catch is you can't add any other advanced widgets, plugins, or tools to enhance functionality!

-Google Sites' lack of support for extensive customization may be a significant drawback for users who want to incorporate interactive or dynamic elements.
+Google Sites' limited support for extensive customization may be a significant drawback for users seeking to incorporate interactive or dynamic elements.

-This limitation can restrict the ability to create a truly engaging and immersive website user experience!
+And ultimately, this Google Sites limitation can restrict the ability to create a truly engaging and immersive website user experience.

 2. Poor SEO capabilities

-Google Sites has the potential to rank well in search results (simply because it’s a Google product), but, unfortunately, it falls short in terms of SEO.
+Are Google Sites searchable?
+While Google Sites has the potential to rank well in search results (as it’s a Google product), unfortunately, it falls short in terms of SEO.

 The platform lacks essential features like meta-tag editing and structured data, and easy sitemap adjustments are typically sub-par (or non-existent).